 Read more: Get Your Kids into STEM Through Game Design

-- All sessions are for five weeks, meeting two hours per week.
-All times listed are Central Time.
+- All sessions are closed for the time being.
+Sessions ran for five weeks.
+Students met for two hours per week.

 Is there a registration email sent out?
 I signed up my two kids Savanna (12) and Edwin (15) Luca Anderson last week.